• Starting date

 Artificial Intelligence will without any doubt change the way we will do business in future.
 As a matter of fact, it is already changing many businesses that we are involved in today.
 But what is needed to make Artificial Intelligence a valuable part of the way we do business ourselves?
 Many experts believe that successful Artificial Intelligence applications hinge on the so-called b-smact technologies (Blockchain, Social media, Mobile use, Analytics, Cloud and Things-on-the-internet or better known as IoT).
 The fuelling component of those technologies is Big Data.

-• Understand the foundations for becoming a data-driven organization, as a basis for exploiting insights from analytics and AI.
+• Understanding of the foundations for becoming a data-driven organisation, as a basis for exploiting insights from analytics and AI.

-• Understand the complete data analytics lifecycle, from data exploration, data engineering, data analysis, data visualization up to presenting the insights.
+• Familiarity with the complete data analytics lifecycle, from data exploration, engineering, analysis and visualization to presenting the insights to your organisation.

-• Discover new ways to apply data technologies to design and implement innovative and value creating business and societal applications.
+• Knowledge of new ways to apply data technologies to design and implement innovative and value-creating business and societal applications.

-• Broaden data scientists’ and business members understanding of psychological factors, privacy, security, ethics and accountability and to stimulate critical thinking.
+• An understanding of psychological factors, privacy, security, ethics, and accountability that can stimulate critical thinking.

 Curriculum